commander/MovieTicketBookingSystem/readme.md

 The System has three main components.
 Accounts service, Bookings service and Core service

-Core Service: supports the functionality to serach movies and view avaialability of the shows, Add new movies, Cinemas, shows etc.
+**Core Service:** supports the functionality to serach movies and view avaialability of the shows, Add new movies, Cinemas, shows, Booking Tickets etc.

-Accounts Service: supports the functionality to for admin and user to register, login, reset password etc.
+**Accounts Service:** supports the functionality to for admin and user to register, login, reset password etc.
-Booking Service: supports the functionality to book tickets for movies shows and retrieve the bookings etc.

 Each service is hosted under their own docker containers, with separate DBs for them.